 There are many types of educational assessment.
 Some may be mandated by the educational system, whereas others are up to the discretion of the teachers themselves.

-However, all of the different types of assessment such as assessments in education, student assessments, or learning assessments broadly fall under six categories:
+However, all the different types of assessments, such as assessments in education, student assessments, or learning assessments broadly fall under six categories:

 #1.
 Formative Assessment

 Formative assessments are used throughout the educational process, with the goal of identifying problem areas and improving teaching & learning.